 - Production management software (MES) – apart from production planning, we access a production hall, where employees register their work.

-- simple (MES) – enables easy production planning, registration of working time at the production hall or calculating efficiency and finally abandoning paper production orders;
+- simple (MES) – enables easy production planning, registration of working time, calculating efficiency and finally abandoning paper production orders;

 - advanced (MES) – advanced production planning (including semi-automatic), extended registration, services, full materials cycle – however less flexible.
-It is very often integrated with accounting and replaces a full ERP;
+It is very often integrated with accounting and replaces an advanced planning system;

 - corporate (MES) – it usually requires co-operation with the ERP system.
 Automatic planning is very often connected to machines with artificial intelligence elements.

-- ERP system – a wide array from a few hundred to a few million dollars; practically speaking, the difference between ERP and a good accounting and inventory system is that ERP plans what and when should be purchased based on orders.
+- ERP system – a wide array from a few hundred to a few million dollars; practically speaking, the difference between enterprise resource planning and a good accounting and inventory system is that the first one plans what and when should be purchased based on orders.
 Please note: it doesn’t reach a production hall, so it requires the addition of MES or another module.

-- RWT system – registration of working time (check-ins and check-outs).
-It is usually a production management software component, or you can buy it separately, ex. with the check-ins/check-outs monitoring system.
+- RWT system – registration of working time (clock-ins and clock-outs).
+It is usually a production management software component, or you can buy it separately, ex. with the clock-ins/clock-outs tracking system.

 - WMS system – for advanced inventory management, usually works together with bar codes and high stockpiling.